 Station 400 | 400 Lemon Ave. | 941-906-1400 | Station 400 Website

 Sarasota Downtown Restaurant | Yume Sushi

 The move across Main Street was a great one.
 It lost a touch of coziness.
-But, picked up a lot of cool urban sushi vibe.
+But picked up a lot of cool urban sushi vibe.
 I like that.
 Sushi Chef/Owner Baw has some extra creative dishes on the menu.
 Yes, you’ve got all of the standard/traditional sushi rolls represented here.
-Still, I implore you, dig a little deeper.
-Breakout of your sushi comfort zone and order up a Pink Lady Roll or a Godzilla Roll.
+Still, I implore you to dig a little deeper.
+Break out of your sushi comfort zone and order up a Pink Lady Roll or a Godzilla Roll.
 I’m a sashimi guy.
 Yume offers 25 varieties!
 That’s enough to keep me happy.

 There you have it.
-Those are our TOP 15 Sarasota downtown restaurants.
+Those are our TOP Sarasota downtown restaurants.
 FYI – These are in alphabetical order for your convenience.
-They’re OUR fifteen favorites.
 Mix and match the way that you see fit.
 Oh, if your favorite downtown Sarasota place didn’t make our list, please add it in the comments section and let the rest of the world know that we left one out.
-We can’t do all the work you know.
+We can’t do all the work, you know.